corcorana/restingIAF/iaf_manu.md

 One aspect of performance that was not investigated in the above analyses was whether the accuracy and precision of IAF estimates depend upon the method used to derive underlying PSD estimates.
 In its present implementation, the SGF programme relies upon Welch's modified periodogram method to first generate estimates of the PSD that are subsequently subjected to its filtering and differentiation operations.
-It may be worthwhile then to investigate whether alternative methods of PSD estimation (e.g., continuous wavelet transform) significantly alter the performance of the SGF technique.
+It may be worthwhile then to investigate whether alternative methods of PSD estimation (e.g., multitaper method, continuous wavelet transform) significantly alter the performance of the SGF technique.

 Another possible avenue for optimising the performance characteristics of the SGF routine would be to develop a function that automatically adapts the $F_w$ (filter width) and $k$ (polynomial degree) parameters in accordance with the approximate span of the dominant frequency component located within the initial search window $W_\alpha$.
 This would involve implementing a two-stage process wherein the features of the alpha-band (or some other band, depending on the research question at stake) component are initially parameterised, and subsequently used to scale $F_w$ and $k$ in accordance with the heuristics described in section 2.2.2 (or some other predefined ratio specified by the researcher).
 Once these parameters have been determined according to the empirical qualities of the spectral data at hand, smoothing and component parameterisation would then be performed as described above.

 Finally, it would be desirable to create a package that incorporates the MATLAB implementation of the SGF routine within the EEGLAB graphical user interface.
-Not only would this help to make the procedure accessible to the broadest possible range of EEGLAB users, it would also provide a convenient platform for integrating visualisations of the spectral analysis that, amongst other things, may assist in the diagnosis of suboptimal parameter settings and guide troubleshooting.
+Not only would this help to make the procedure accessible to the broadest possible range of EEGLAB users, it would also provide a convenient platform for integrating visualisations of the spectral analysis that, amongst other things, may assist in the diagnosis of suboptimal parameter settings.
 We intend to explore a number of these possibilities in future work.

 ## 5 Conclusion
 We have developed a free, open source programme for automatically estimating individual alpha frequency in resting-state EEG data.
-This programme has been shown to perform more accurately than a simpler automated peak detection routine, and may return a higher proportion of empirical IAF estimates than alternative techniques that rely on parametric curve-fitting procedure.
+This programme has been shown to perform more accurately than a simpler automated peak detection routine, and may return a higher proportion of empirical IAF estimates than alternative techniques that rely on parametric curve-fitting procedures.
-Furthermore, this method is not dependent on alpha-band reactivity differences, which may bias IAF estimation.
+Furthermore, this method is not dependent on phasic alpha-band reactivity, which may result in biased IAF estimates.
 In addition to its obvious advantages from the perspective of analytic replicability and efficiency, simulation data indicate that this method could improve the accuracy and precision of future IAF-related research.
-This technique also promises to open up new lines of methodological inquiry, insofar as it facilitates direct comparison of two popular indices of IAF that have for the most part been studied independently of one another.
+This technique also promises to open up new lines of methodological inquiry, insofar as it facilitates the direct comparison of two popular indices of IAF that have for the most part been studied independently of one another.

 ## References